OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Let’s get one thing straight.
 Although utterly delicious, Scotland is so much more than haggis, neeps and tatties — and even Scottish salmon for that matter.
 Forever gushing with an abundance of fresh local catches from its pristine waters, Scotland’s stamp on the UK’s seafood scene is something to write home about.
+A large portion of this Scottish success owes credit to the intensely local mentality when it comes to food and produce.
+For when it’s straight from the sea and infused with passion, the results are incomparable.
+Rest assured, whether unassuming rural restaurant or flashy Michelin-Starred eatery, that connection with the land, seas and all the people involved — from the person who catches it to the chef and the fishmonger — shines through the food wherever you are in Scotland.

 A drug for seafoodies, the riot of pure untainted flavour found within Scottish shellfish is a testament to its fishing industry, with countries like France, Spain and Portugal reaping the tastes.
 Like no other foodie experience on earth, the divine texture and overall essence of hand-dived scallops from any of the Scottish isles (like Shetland, Orkney or Skye) are second to none.
 If you find this hard to believe, start making your way to The Glenview on Skye.